Web Slings From Rope services Direct

 Flat Web Slings

-Web slings can be custom made to your specific requirements; Rope Services Direct makes our web products in-house through our own “state of the art” industrial sewing machines.
+Web slings can be custom made to your specific requirements; Rope Services Direct makes our web products in-house through our own “state of the art” industrial sewing machines, alongside our rope department.
 They can be manufactured to any length with a wide range of widths available.
 We also have professional cutting machines which guarantees the webbing is cut to the precise length required every time.

 These slings can be utilised for a number of different lifting applications for example as crane slings or as cargo slings.
 They are lightweight and very flexible so they are great for keeping in you work vehicle or tool box, they have a wide and flat load bearing surface and work great when lifting those more fragile objects or loads situated in awkward areas.
 Manufactured from good quality 100% polyester to provide excellent strength to weight ratios, and have 7:1 safety factor ratios as standard.